 Dorms aren’t typically known for their spacious nature.
 That’s why making the most of your dorm space with smart furniture and organization choices is so important.
 A few simple solutions can make the difference between a cramped, messy dorm and one where you’re able to breathe and relax after a day of classes.
 Check out these six college dorm organization tips to improve your college experience.

 Compartmentalize Your Dorm Closet

-If you can spare a little more room, a multi-bag laundry organizer is a great solution for keeping clothes off the floor.
-For ultimate convenience, choose a hamper or organizer with removable bags that you can haul to the laundromat or to your parents’ house over the weekend.
+A single hamper won’t take up much space and can be easily hidden away in a corner or closet.
+With more space, a multi-bag laundry organizer will keep clothes off the floor.
+For ultimate convenience, choose a hamper with removable bags.
+Then you can haul them to the laundromat or to your parents’ house over the weekend.

 Use Dual-Purpose Furniture for Seating and Storage

 Multifunctional furniture opens up storage and organization possibilities you’ve never thought of.
 Beds that feature built-in drawers underneath can eliminate the need for a dresser.
 Many dorms are already furnished with a bed, so your best bet may be a standalone storage bench or ottoman.

 These useful dorm organization options come in many styles.
 Place them at the foot of a bed or along an empty wall for seating for visitors.
 Lift up the bench seat to reveal a roomy space that can fit your backpack, laptop, shoes, or whatever else you’d like to keep out of sight.